Microsoft Corporation (MSFT)

 Additional liquidity measure

-The cash conversion cycle (CCC) measures the time it takes for a company to convert its investments in inventory and other resources into cash flows from sales.
-A negative CCC typically indicates efficient management of working capital and a quicker turnover of assets.
+The cash conversion cycle represents the time it takes for a company to convert its investments in inventory and other resources into cash receipts from customers.
+A shorter cash conversion cycle is generally favorable as it reflects efficient management of working capital.